Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

 \begin{Problem}[Language width problem] Given a regular language $\mathcal L$ (by means of a DFA or an NFA recognizing it) and an integer $p$, determine whether: \begin{itemize} \item ${\text{width}}^D(\mathcal L) \leq p$. \item ${\text{width}}^N(\mathcal L) \leq p$. \end{itemize} \end{Problem}

-The deterministic case will be tackled in Sections \ref{sec:det_width}.
-In the companion paper \cite{DBLP:journals/corr/abs-2102-06798} we also study the relationships between the deterministic and the non-deterministic hierarchies, proving that every level of both the hierarchies is non-empty and that, apart from level 1, the levels of the two hierarchies do not coincide.
+The deterministic case will be tackled in Section \ref{sec:det}.
+In the companion paper \cite{parttwo} we also study the relationships between the deterministic and the non-deterministic hierarchies, proving that every level of both hierarchies is non-empty and that, apart from level 1, the levels of the two hierarchies do not coincide.

 The notion of width of a language naturally calls into play the problem of giving an automaton realizing the width of the language. \begin{Problem}[Minimum-width DFA] Given a regular language $\mathcal L$, can we define a canonical DFA $\mathcal D$ such that $\mt L(\mt D)=\mt L$ and $\text{width}(\mathcal D) = \text{width}^{D}(\mathcal L)$? \end{Problem}